 Rather than using Windows, ChromeOS, or macOS - use Linux.

 Linux can be installed on nearly every computer for free, and it doesn't harvest your data like 'the big three' do.
 In fact, it doesn't even update without your explicit permission!
-There's a lot of different Linux options - I recommend Linux Mint Cinnamon or Kubuntu.
+There's a lot of different Linux options - I recommend Linux Mint Cinnamon.
 My YouTube channel will soon feature a 'Switching to Linux' series/playlist, so keep an eye open for that.

 It's time to learn!